nlt-python/youth_behavioral_risk/README.md

 A classifier was built using machine learning techniques and evaluated according to its precision, recall, receiver operating characteristics and a confusion matrix to assess false negatives.

 Models to predict the probability a youth was 'sad' for more than two weeks in the last year were made using logistic regression, k-nearest neighbors, random forest classification, gradient boost classification and ada boost classification.
+Hyperparameter tuning with 5- and 10-fold cross validation to optimize the random forest and gradient boosting models.

 ## TAKEAWAYS: